NoneGiven/MphRead/README.md

 To load First Hunt models, include -fh in the argument list.
 Available room options: -mode, -players, -boss, -node, -entity
 ```

+If no arguments are passed, MphRead will prompt for a room name or ID.

 See the [full setup and export guide](https://github.com/NoneGiven/MphRead/wiki/Setup-&-Export-Guide) for details on setup and command line options.